- September 16, 2018

 They Influence Household Purchases

 Maybe those ads on television geared toward children are working.
-In particular, moms feel that their Gen Z child is influential when purchasing items such as toys, apparel, tonights dinner, entertainment and more!
+In particular, moms feel that their Gen Z child is influential when purchasing items such as toys, apparel, tonight’s dinner, entertainment and more!
 That isn’t surprising given the fact that many of those are for the child themselves.
-What might be surprising is that Gen Z also influence the purchases their parents make on thing such as computers, home furnishings and even the family car.
+What might be surprising is that Gen Z also influences the purchases their parents make on things such as computers, home furnishings, and even the family car.
 Things that make you go hmmm.

 They Prefer to Shop Online for Almost EVERYTHING

 Teenagers shop for many things: clothes, online/offline games, books, electronics and more.
 Many of Generation Z prefer to shop online for those items in particular.
 While mobile shopping has been growing for years, it’s particularly important to the new generation with 2 in 3 teens are already making purchases online (Think with Google).
 Maybe it’s the best way to reach Generation Z while they shop online?

 They Want to Have an Impact on the World and Entrepreneurship is in Their DNA